Additional Calculation Examples for Personal Allowance

 Unearned and Earned Income

-Example 1: Tom lives in a State Operated IRA and earns between $200 and $300 per month.
-The amount of his SSI payment varies depending on his wages from two months prior.
-In September, Tom earned $215 in gross wages and he received SSI of $691.
-The calculation for Tom’s September personal allowance is:
+Robin lives in a State Operated IRA and earns between $200 and $300 per month.
+The amount of their SSI payment varies depending on their wages from two months prior.
+In September, Robin earned $215 in gross wages and received SSI of $849.
+The calculation for Robin’s September personal allowance is:

 Add general income disregard (applied to wages) $20.00